Not all lawyers are adept at handling the complexities of elder law and special needs issues.

 Do You Charge for Your Initial Consultation?

-At your initial consultation with Emma or Gerald, you’ll have our undivided attention to your specific set of circumstances.
+At your initial consultation with Emma, you’ll have our undivided attention to your specific set of circumstances.
 Because of the level of attention given to you, we’ve got to charge for the time we could be working on existing client matters.

 We know your time is valuable, and so is ours.
 We expect to accomplish quite a lot at our first meeting with you.
 We want to determine the scope of your problem, educate you about the laws affecting your circumstances, offer suggestions on how to address your problem, decide on how you want to proceed, and collect the information we need to begin the work.
 Although you may have not met us before, the initial consultation is far more than a “getting to know you” session.